 2011 was an important year in SOMO's ongoing efforts to hold corporations accountable for their negative societal impacts.
-It was the year in which the OECD updated its text for the Guidelines for Multinational Enterprises - ten years after its last major review.
-The Guidelines set out government expectations for responsible business conduct.
-The UN Human Rights Council also adopted the new UN Guiding Principles on business and human rights in 2011.
+It was the year in which the OECD revised its text for the Guidelines for Multinational Enterprises - ten years after its last major review.
+The guidelines set out government expectations for responsible business conduct.
+The UN Human Rights Council also adopted the new UN Guiding Principles on business and human rights in 201.
 Both guidelines offer new opportunities to hold companies accountable.
-On behalf of OECD Watch, as member of the advisory group to the OECD, SOMO was directly involved in the negotiations concerning the update of the OECD Guidelines.
-SOMO also contributed to the UN Guiding Principles through active participation in formal discussions and consultations.
+SOMO was directly involved in the negotiations at the OECD, as a member of the advisory group.
+SOMO also contributed to the Guiding Principles through active participation in formal discussions and consultations.